 Raw vs Right Data

 When we started BreezoMeter, there was no standardized approach to providing air quality indexes across the world.
-Air quality indexes are usually (very) different between countries.
-Some AQIs are derived from health recommendations and/or epidemiological studies, some from emission standards, some from political consideration, etc.
+Some AQIs were derived from health recommendations and/or epidemiological studies, some from emission standards, some from political consideration, etc.

-We found this fact disturbing and difficult to apprehend.
-For us, it was a real blocker to making air quality visible, understandable and to help populations react to pollution events.
+We found this fact disturbing and difficult to understand.
+For us, it was a real blocker to making air quality visible and understandable for the masses.

 The BAQI: Methodology

-As some of you prefer to view the local AQI, we always provide in our API and Apps the local air quality index as defined by your country's government.
-Note, however, that the data provided is still the result of our complex spatial computations, rather than the more widespread simplistic closest-station approach.
-Expect different values compared to local sources.
+Note, however, that the data provided is still the result of our complex spatial computations, rather than the more widespread simplistic closest-station approach. .